-13 Must-Have User Experience (UX) Design Skills
+14 Must-Have User Experience (UX) Design Skills

 Ability to Hear and Accept Feedback

-Getting feedback early and often will help provide early validation points to a design, thus creating a more efficient design process and a better product, according to Roger Neel, Mavenlink co-founder and CTO.
-“Hearing deeply critical and passionate customer feedback will only broaden your lens when you're designing with empathy Feedback is a gift,” he said.
+Getting feedback early and often will help provide early validation points to a design, thus creating a more efficient design process and a better product, according to Neel.
+“Hearing deeply critical and passionate customer feedback will only broaden your lens when you're designing with empathy.
+Feedback is a gift,” he said.

 Storytelling and Presentation Skills